-During the year ended 31 December 2022 the Organization has not obtained assets by taking possession of collateral for loans to customers (2021: AMD 39,280 thousand).
+During the year ended 31 December 2023 the Organization obtained assets by taking possession of collateral for loans to customers, the carrying amount of these assets amounted to AMD 10,899 thousand (2022: the Organization has not obtained assets by taking possession of collateral for loans to customers).
 The Organization intends to sell these assets in a short period.

-As of 31 December 2022 the Organization had no borrower (2021: either) whose credit balances exceeds 10% of total equity.
+As of 31 December 2023 the Organization had no borrower (2022: either) whose credit balances exceeds 10% of total equity.